Jimmy Savile: Television

-Fundraising, sponsorship and voluntary work
+Charity work

 Savile is estimated to have raised £40 million for charity.
 One cause for which he raised money was Stoke Mandeville Hospital, where he volunteered for many years as a porter.
-He raised money for the Spinal Unit, NSIC (National Spinal Injuries Centre), and St Francis Ward – a ward for children and teens with spinal cord injuries.
+He raised money for the Spinal Unit, NSIC (National Spinal Injuries Centre), and St Francis Ward – a ward for children and teens with spinal cord injuries, as well as Ireland's Central Remedial Clinic.
 Savile also volunteered at Leeds General Infirmary and Broadmoor Hospital.
 In August 1988, he was appointed by junior health minister Edwina Currie chair of an interim task force overseeing the management of Broadmoor Hospital, after its board members had been suspended.
-Savile had his own rooms at both Stoke Mandeville and Broadmoor.
-In 1989, Savile started legal proceedings against News Group Newspapers after the News of the World published an article, in January 1988, suggesting he had been in a position to secure the release of patients from Broadmoor who were considered "dangerous".
+Savile had his own rooms at Stoke Mandeville and Broadmoor.
+In 1989, Savile started legal proceedings against News Group Newspapers after the News of the World published an article in January 1988 suggesting he had been in a position to secure the release of patients from Broadmoor who were considered "dangerous".
 Savile won on 11 July 1989; News Group paid his legal costs, and he received an apology from editors Kelvin MacKenzie and Patsy Chapman.
 In 2012, it was reported that Savile had sexually abused vulnerable patients at the hospitals.

 From 1974 to 1988, Savile was the honorary president of Phab (Physically Handicapped in the Able Bodied community).
 He sponsored medical students performing undergraduate research in the Leeds University Research Enterprise scholarship scheme, donating more than £60,000 every year.
 In 2010, the scheme was given a commitment of £500,000 over the following five years.
 Following Savile's death in October 2011, it was confirmed that a bequest had been made to allow continued support for the programme.

 Savile was a participant in marathons (many for Phab, including its annual half marathon around Hyde Park, London).
 He also cycled from Land's End to John o' Groats in 10 days for the Royal National Lifeboat Institution, and ran in the Scottish People's Marathon.
 It was reported that he completed the London Marathon at the age of 79; rumours that he was driven round in a lead vehicle as an "observer" were denied by marathon officials.

 Savile set up two charities, the Jimmy Savile Stoke Mandeville Hospital Trust in 1981, and the Leeds-based Jimmy Savile Charitable Trust in 1984.
 During the sexual abuse scandal in October 2012 the charities announced that they would distribute their funds, of £1.7 million and £3.7 million respectively, among other charities and then close down.
 He also raised money for several Jewish charities.